Anonym0usWork1221/Free-Proxies/README.md

     4. All proxies are tested on 30ms timeout

 ## Automation
-* The bot is continiously running on AWS servers and every hour gets data from different webpages
+* The bot is continiously running on AWS servers and every Daily gets data from different webpages
 * The data are gethered by API's Provided by these sites
 * Then this raw data gets filter to remove any duplicates and unknown formates
 * After filtering the data go to validation checking section where it get checked if the proxy is good or bad.